alexch/codelikethis/public/projects/geo_vermonter.md

 # Game Rules:

 * when the player starts a game, they are dropped into a random spot inside Vermont
-* initial score is 100
+* the initial score is 100
 * the zoom level is pretty high (low to the ground) and there are no streets or markers, only satellite imagery
-* the map does **not** support zoom out, or slippy click-and-drag-to-move -- all movements must be deliberate, by clicking one of the north / south / east / west buttons
+* the map does **not** support zoom out, or slippy click-and-drag-to-move -- all movements must be deliberate, by clicking one of the north / south / east / west movement buttons
 * every time the user clicks a movement button, the map moves a fixed amount in that direction, and the score is decreased by 1
 * when the player clicks "Guess!" they can choose a county from a popup menu
 * if the guess is correct then: